tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 ![mumble-edit-channel-window](/img/content/mumble-channel-edit-window.png)

 Press _OK_ to save the changes.
 The bot is supposed to create channels automatically when a game starts on the website.
 It will create BLU/RED subchannels in it as well.
 At the end of the game it will link BLU and RED channels, so both teams can communicate.
-Bot removes redundant channels after game end, after they are left by everybody.
+The bot removes leftover channels after a game ends, provided they are empty of users.

 ## `gameserver_1.env`